-Here are seven elements that are essential to successful communication.
+Here are 7 elements that are essential to successful communication.

 While you may carefully choose the words to speak, words alone represent a small percentage of what is received by the other person.
 In fact, according to the literature, words carry the least value in the message.

-When encountering noise, take steps to reduce the distraction.
+- When encountering a noise, take steps to reduce the distraction.
 If the noise is internal, take some time to refocus.
-Taking several deep breathes can help.
+Taking several deeps breathes can help.
 Excusing yourself to go get a drink of water may be the mental break needed to clear the mind.

 Feedback is the process of determining if the message has been properly received.
 This can be initiated by the sender or receiver.
 The sender, for example, may ask the receiver to repeat the message to confirm that the message was received as intended.
 On the other hand, a good listener will provide feedback to confirm that he/she correctly received the message.